jasonstewartnz/learning_notes/AWS-ECS.md

 Updated load balancer security group/ACL setting to allow port 8888 for our security group which shows up in the drop-down dynamically

 Health check killed my application as it was checking port 8888 which was already in use.
 Need to set something up so that it responds on another port.

+# Usng classic mode (not new experience), view the service
+# the security group is associated with the service:
+# Currently using: sg-03f82864 (default)
+# need to create a new security group
+hdash-service-security-group
+ID: sgr-0b6ae2f33c06e925d
+sg-0f6c787f965a74d31

+hdash-load-balancer-security-group
+sg-092fb9d6a04024c60

+# YOU CANNOT UPDATE THE SECURITY GROUP AFTER THE SERVICE HAS BEEN CREATED
+trying override health check port

+HAD THE WRONG SECURITY GROUP SELECTED FOR ALB!!